azizkhanp/interview-questions/README.md

   - FROM: base image
   - WORKDIR: To set the working dir
   - EXPOSE: to expose any ports
-  - ENTRYPOINT: When you start the Docker container, a command or script called ENTRYPOINT is executed.
+  - ENTRYPOINT: When you start the Docker container, a command or script called ENTRYPOINT is executed.(only 1 ENTRYPOINT in DockerFile)
   - ENV: to set environment variables
   - COPY: copying the files/dir to the image
   - ADD: Downloading any data from URLs